 We are a world leader in the design, manufacture and marketing of high-performance analog, mixed-signal and digital signal processing integrated circuits used in industrial, communication, computer and consumer applications.
 Since our inception in 1965, we have focused on solving the engineering challenges associated with signal processing in electronic equipment.
 Our signal processing products translate real-world phenomena such as light, sound, temperature, motion and pressure into electrical signals to be used in a wide array of electronic equipment.
 Used by over 60,000 customers worldwide, our products are embedded inside many types of electronic equipment including industrial process controls, factory automation systems, defense electronics, portable wireless communications devices, cellular basestations, central office networking equipment, computers, automobiles, medical imaging equipment, digital cameras and digital televisions.
-Signal processing technology is a critical element of high-performance analog signal processing and digital signal processing, or DSP, technology.
+Signal processing technology is a critical element of high-speed communications, digital entertainment, and other consumer, computer and industrial applications.
+As new generations of digital applications evolve, they generate new needs for high-performance analog signal processing and digital signal processing, or DSP, technology.
 We produce a wide range of products that are designed to meet the signal processing technology needs of a broad base of customers.